mgrubisic/Moment-Distribution-Method/README.md

 The moment distribution method is an iterative approach that overcomes the challenges posed by structures with numerous degrees of indeterminacy or freedom.
 By employing moment distribution, engineers can manually analyze highly indeterminate structures with many degrees of freedom.

 Named after its inventor, engineering professor Hardy Cross, the method was published in a concise ten-page paper in September 1932.
-This publication, titled "Analysis of Continuous Frames by Distributing Fixed-End Moments," revolutionized the field of structural engineering by enabling precise structural analysis.
+This publication, titled *"Analysis of Continuous Frames by Distributing Fixed-End Moments"*, revolutionized the field of structural engineering by enabling precise structural analysis.

 The moment distribution method is an exact technique that relies on a series of successive and improved approximations to calculate the bending moments in beams and frames.